jackbaty/archive.baty.net/content/posts/2017/2017-10-14-bbedit-scratchpad-via-keyboardmaestro.md

-+++
+---
-date = "2017-10-14T07:34:36-04:00"
+date: "2017-10-14T07:34:36-04:00"
-description = "A small Applescript for opening BBEdit's Scratchpad via Keyboard Maestro" slug = "bbedit-scratchpad-via-keyboardmaestro" tags = ["bbedit", "keyboard maestro", "workflow"] title = "Opening BBEdit's Scratchpad via Keyboard Maestro"
+description: A small Applescript for opening BBEdit's Scratchpad via Keyboard Maestro

-+++
+slug: bbedit-scratchpad-via-keyboardmaestro
+tags:
+- bbedit
+- keyboard maestro
+- workflow
+title: Opening BBEdit's Scratchpad via Keyboard Maestro
+---

 I use [BBEdit's][1] Scratchpad window all day.
 For some reason I've never thought about making it easier to get to the window.
 While perusing BBEdit's Google Group, I spotted [this message by Fletcher][2], in which he provides a simple AppleScript for doing just that.